pragmatrix/massive/README.md

 ### Code

-A 3D visualizing of the `main.rs` of the code example.
+A 3D visualization of the `main.rs` of the code example.
 Syntax highlighted with [Rust Analyzer](https://github.com/rust-lang/rust-analyzer).
-May take a while to start up even with `--release`.
+May take a while to start up.

 ```
 cargo run --release --example code